VTrans/vtp3-final-documents/Process.md

 **Who owns what we just built?
 What stops somebody from messing it up Monday?**
 - Filkorn owns it, just like he oversees the CMS.
 Scott is an advisor.
 - Branch for changes, create a pull request and discuss it before merging
+- How do we avoid the Breakfast Club problem?

+#Nothing goes up without approval.
+Always answer: "What's the user story?"

 ##Next time